uzh-dqbm-cmi/lab-website/content/authors/simon/_index.md

 # bio: I am interested in applying data science to improve healthcare.

 interests:
-- Hugs
-- Sinks
+- Fluid dynamics
-- Naps
+- Burrowing under blankets

 # Organizational groups that you belong to (for People widget)